 - You, as a consumer, can accept or reject the arbitration decision, but manufacturers are bound by the decision

 - If you reject what the arbitrator decides, you can still take your case to court

 At the Law Offices of Howard D. Silver, unlike other lemon law firms, we do not charge consumers an extra fee in addition to what he or she may collect from the auto manufacturer for a defective vehicle.
 We understand that you've already been through enough and it is our job to help make your lemon law financial nightmare a thing of the past.
 To assist you with your lemon law case, we always offer free consultations to new clients where we discuss the amount of compensation for your lemon vehicle that will be sought from the manufacturer.

 In obtaining a positive outcome for your lemon law claim, the manufacturer should pay court costs and attorney fees, as these expenses wouldn't be necessary had there not been a problem with the vehicle.
 If a lawsuit is filed, the case will be taken on a contingency-fee basis meaning there is no fee unless there is a settlement or a win at jury trial.
 If nothing is recovered, there is no fee.
 Unlike a personal injury case and except for the civil penalty, attorney's fees are based on how many hours the attorney works and not a percentage of the total recovery.

 If you believe you may have purchased a lemon, Howard Silver can help you get back on track.
-We can help to calculate what you deserve and help you seek the compensation you deserve and ensure that you are no longer struggling with the consequences of a non-working vehicle.
+We can help calculate what you deserve in compensation and ensure that you are no longer struggling with the consequences of a non-working vehicle.

-We've been helping members of the Los Angeles area for decades.
+We've been helping members of the Los Angeles area and California for decades.
 Contact us for a free consultation by filling out the form on this page or calling 818-597-2610.